Absence of percolation for Poisson outdegree-one graphs: Introduction

 Let us describe briefly both assumptions of our main theorem.
-The first one, called the Shield assumption, is directly inspired from the ones by Hirsch.
-More or less, it assumes that with high probability, the graph contains no edge crossing large boxes.
-The second one, called the Loop assumption, assumes that any forward branch merges to a loop if the process is augmented with a finite collection of well-chosen points (without reducing the size of the backward).
+The first one, called the Loop assumption and denoted by \textbf{(LA)}, assumes that any forward branch merges to a loop if the process is augmented with a finite collection of well-chosen points (without reducing the size of the backward).
 Roughly speaking, this assumption assures that a loop is possible along a forward branch provided that some points are added.
 The extra condition on the size of the backward is directly related to the method we use.
 This condition seems a bit artificial and could be probably relaxed in the future.
 However we note that it is relatively easy to check in all models we met.
+The second one, called the Shield assumption and denoted by \textbf{(SA)}, is directly inspired from the ones by Hirsch.
+More or less, it assumes that with high probability, the graph contains no edge crossing large boxes.

+{Moreover, the conclusion of Theorem \ref{mainTH}, i.e. the absence of percolation, does not hold if only one hypothesis among \textbf{(LA)} and \textbf{(SA)} is satisfied.
+Whereas the Loop assumption appears as an essential property to prevent percolation, it is not clear whether the Shield assumption is really needed.
+We construct an outdegree-one graph which satisfies only the Loop assumption and percolates.}

 As mentioned before our main application is the absence of percolation for the line-segment model introduced by Daley et al. We investigate also another model which is inspired by the geometrical navigation defined in \cite{bonichon2011asymptotics}.
 See Theorem \ref{theo:models}.